 If photographs and diagrams are submitted as hard copy, each one should be on a separate page, with small items glued to a blank white sheet.
 Photographs should be clear glossy prints, preferably black-and-white although color prints are also acceptable.
 (There may be an additional charge for conversion from slides or other transparencies.)
 Diagrams must be of draftsman quality and camera-ready.

-Alternatively, such material may be submitted in electronic form.
-In this case, it must conform to the publisher’s technical specifications, which may be consulted on line at http://www.areditions.com/journals/info/FileSub.html.
-Briefly, this means it should be in an appropriate format, such as Quark Express, Photoshop EPS or TIFF, Adobe Illustrator EPS, or Acrobat PDF; please inquire before sending any JPG files.
+Final electronic format for photographs and diagrams must conform to the publisher’s technical specifications, which may be consulted on line at http://www.areditions.com/journals/info/FileSub.html.
+Briefly, this means it should be in an appropriate format, such as Quark Express, Photoshop EPS or TIFF, Adobe Illustrator EPS, Acrobat PDF, or JPG files.
 Scans should be at 300 dpi for grayscale images and a minimum of 900 to 1200 dpi for line art.
 Each art file should contain only one art example, comprising a single page; captions should be supplied as part of the article’s text and not included with the art files.
-All art files should be submitted on disk rather than by e-mail, acompanied in each case by a hard copy printout for reference and review.

 Book Reviews.
 The Journal reviews books on subjects concerning the construction, history, sociology, and conservation of instruments, and questions of performance practice related to particular instruments.
 Reviews are ordinarily between 750 and 1000 words long, but length is negotiable.
 Reviewers normally receive a copy of the book reviewed.
 Suggestions of books for review or of possible new reviewers are always welcome.
 Reviews are normally solicited by the review editor.
 Those interested in reviewing books are invited to write to: Albert Rice, 495 St. Augustine Ave., Claremont, CA 91711.